-It was 5:49 AM on Superbowl Sunday.
-Sunrise at the Sandpearl Resort in Clearwater Beach, where I was staying with friends, was 7:18 AM.
-I had just under ninety minutes to finish this article so that I could coordinate my daily meditation with morning’s first light.
+It was 5:49 a.m. on Super Bowl Sunday.
+Sunrise at the Sandpearl Resort in Clearwater Beach, where I was staying with friends, was 7:18 a.m.
+I had just under 90 minutes to finish this article so that I could coordinate my daily meditation with morning’s first light.

-“Human behavior is 93 percent predictable”, according to an article published in the journal Science.
+“Human behavior is 93% predictable,” according to an article published in the journal Science.
 Researchers from Northeastern University found that, “despite the common perception that our actions are random and unpredictable, human mobility follows surprisingly regular patterns.”
 Simply put, we act out of habit.

 A day earlier I had the perfect start.
 Everything went according to plan.
 I woke up and went straight to work.
 I opened my laptop, avoided the Internet, and wrote an article on overcoming email addiction.
-In under ninety minutes, by 5:25am, I had finished a two thousand-word essay well before the sun was ready to rise over the beach.
+In under 90 minutes, by 5:25am, I had finished a 2,000-word essay well before the sun was ready to rise over the beach.

 It’s simple to succeed when you have the right habits supporting the right routine.
-It’s just not easy.
-But if you want to make the most of your life, you need to set up your life to rely less on willpower and more on habits.
+If you want to make the most of your life, you need to set up your life to rely less on willpower and more on habits.

 Habit is power.
 Power is productivity.
 Productivity is how you beat procrastination, win your mornings, control your time, and have a Perfect Day.
 Habits are the secret to getting ahead in life and achieving your big goals and dreams.
 Here’s what you need to do.

 Step #1 – Figure Out What Matters and Focus On It